 Research Fellow, Lichtenberg Kolleg, (Research Group “Human Rights, Constitutionalism and Religious Diversity”) University of Göttingen, Göttingen (GER)

 Visiting Scholar, Steinhardt School of Culture, Education, and Human Development, New York University, New York (USA)

 Postdoctoral Researcher, Faculty of Theology, Humboldt University Berlin, Berlin (GER)

-Lecturer, Department of Education and Social Sciences, University Paris-Est, Paris (FR)
+Lecturer, Department of Education and Social Sciences, University Paris-Est, Paris (FRA)

 Visiting Exchange Fellow, Center for the Study of Religion, Princeton University, Princeton (USA)

 Fulbright Scholar, Center for Democracy, Toleration, and Religion, Columbia University, New York (USA)

 PhD, Political Science, Sciences Po Paris, Paris (FRA)

 - Barb, Amandine.
 “A ‘Postsecular’ Religious Education?
 The Case of the United States.”
 Zeitschrift für Pädagogik 67, no. 1 (2021): 5–18.